AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/configuration-variables.md

 No primeiro link para [!DNL help.php], observe que a variável de eventos retém o valor definido antes do clique no link, Isso permite que event1 seja enviado com o link personalizado.
 No segundo exemplo, o link para [!DNL test.php], event2 não é registrado porque não está listado em *`linkTrackEvents`*.

-Para evitar confusão e possíveis problemas, a Adobe recomenda preencher *`linkTrackVars`* e *`linkTrackEvents`* no evento [!UICONTROL onClick] de um link usado para o rastreamento de links.
+To avoid confusion and potential problems, Adobe recommends populating  and  in the onClick event of a link that is used for link tracking.*`linkTrackVars`**`linkTrackEvents`*

 The *`linkTrackEvents`* variable contains the events that should be sent with [!UICONTROL custom], [!UICONTROL download], and [!UICONTROL exit] links.
-Essa variável só é considerada se *`linkTrackVars`* contiver "events".
+This variable is only considered if  contains "events."*`linkTrackVars`*

 | Tamanho máx. | Parâmetro de depuração | Relatórios preenchidos | Valor padrão |
 |---|---|---|---|